ps3mediaserver/ps3mediaserver/BUILD.md

-Installation instructions
+Build instructions
 =========================

 The latest release of PS3 Media Server can be downloaded from:

  - http://www.ps3mediaserver.org/

-This document describes how to install PS3 Media Server from the source files.
+This document describes how to build PS3 Media Server from the source files.
-To build PMS from the source some software packages are required:
+The following software packages are required:

   - The Java JDK (JRE is not enough)
   - Git